2021 California gubernatorial recall election: California's recall process

 An image of a ballot from Los Angeles County.
 The listed order of the replacement candidates was determined by a randomization of the alphabet.
 The starting point, however, gets shifted for each of the state's 80 Assembly Districts (hence, all 46 candidates appear at the top of the ballot in at least one assembly district, with 34 candidates being listed first in two assembly districts).

 As of 2021, California is one of 19 states to allow recall elections.
 Under state law, any elected official may be subjected to a recall.
 To trigger a recall election of a statewide elected official, proponents must gather a certain number of signatures from registered voters within a certain time period.
 The number must equal at least 12 percent of the votes cast in the previous election for that office.
 Based on the previous gubernatorial election, the 2021 recall petition required 1,495,709 signatures.
 When the secretary of state confirms that a recall petition meets the required number of signatures, a recall election must be scheduled within 60 to 80 days.
 If the petition qualifies fewer than 180 days prior to the next regularly scheduled election, then the recall becomes part of that regularly scheduled election.
-In the case of a recall against the governor, the responsibility for scheduling the recall election falls on the lieutenant governor, which for 2021 was Eleni Kounalakis.
+In the case of a recall against the governor, the responsibility for scheduling the recall election falls on the lieutenant governor, which in 2021 was Eleni Kounalakis.

 A recall ballot in California consists of two parts: whether the incumbent should be recalled, and a selection of replacement candidates in the event they are recalled.
 If a simple majority of those who cast ballots favors removing the incumbent by selecting "YES" on the first question, then the replacement candidate who receives the most votes (a type of plurality voting) finishes out the incumbent's term in office.
 A voter is allowed a single unranked vote when choosing a preferred replacement candidate, irrespective of their response to the first question.
 If the recall had been successful, the new governor would have taken office 38 days after the election and served the remainder of the term through January 2, 2023.
 Following legislation, all registered voters would be mailed a ballot for any elections held in 2021, including the recall election (subsequent legislation signed by Governor Newsom in September 2021 would mandate the same universal mail-in format for all future state and local elections).